 During her six seasons on I Love Lucy, Lucille Ball was without fail the funniest thing on TV, both pioneering the format of the situation comedy and providing a role model for generations of comedy stars.
 She mentored Carol Burnett, and inspired many young female viewers who grew up to be Saturday Night Live standouts, including Gilda Radner and Julia Louis Dreyfus.
 Ball was a master of comedic timing and especially physical comedy -- whether the scene called for her to stuff her face with chocolates or wrestle a rival in a grape-stomping tub, she never hesitated to make herself look ridiculous for the sake of entertainment.
 This anything-that-works approach resulted in some of the greatest scenes in TV sitcom history.
 TV Guide named her the "greatest TV star of all time."

-Contrary to the belief which was instilled by “Ricky Ricardo” on “I Love Lucy,” Lucille Ball really could sing as well as act.
+Contrary to the discouragements from her I Love Lucy TV husband Ricky Ricardo (who was also her real-life husband) she really could sing as well as act.
 In fact, after first starting out as a model in 1929, she went on to perform on Broadway and later, she was a chorus girl on radio programs.